JAZIKOMO/LSE-Data-Analytics/README.md

 Please access and download the PDF report LSE_DA201_assignment_report_Zikomo_Smith.pdf to see the important patterns, trends, and recommendations

 Please access and download the MP4 LSE_DA201_assignment_presentation_Zikomo_Smith.mp4 to see the final presentaion

+Please access and download the PDF of the powerpoint presentation LSE_DA201_assignment_presentation_Zikomo_Smith_PPT used in the recording